About Us

 Welcome!

-My name is Baylee Woodley (she/her/hers or they/them/theirs), and I am writing to you as the new curator of Queer Art History.
+My name is Baylee Woodley (they/them), and I am writing to you as the current curator of Queer Art History.
 I came across this website doing my Masters research, and was inspired by Casey’s incredible project.
-Everything from his statements of intent, to his design, to his content resonates with my own goals and my desire to see an accessible educational resource about queer art histories.
+His statements of intent, his design, and his content resonates with my own goals and my desire to see an accessible educational resource about queer art histories.

 I come to this project full of gratitude to Casey’s family for their trust, and full of respect for Casey’s legacy.